snorbi07/Battlestation/README.md

-* About
+# About
 This repository contains all the scripts and settings required for setting up my personal Battlestation A.K.A development machine for a clean OS installation.
 You'll find scripts that automate the installations and also my personal dot files.

-* Getting started
+# Getting started

 Most of the scripts are tested with my preferred Linux distribution, [openSUSE Tumbleweed](https://en.opensuse.org/Portal:Tumbleweed).
 With some modifications it could work for other distributions as well.

-For automating various tasks [Ansible](https://www.ansible.com/)is used, so you'll need to install that manually.
+For automating various tasks [Ansible](https://www.ansible.com/) is used, so you'll need to install that manually.
 Just follow the installation instructions provided on their site.
 To save you a round-trip, under openSUSE just run:

 ```
-zypper in --no-recommends ansible
+sudo zypper in --no-recommends ansible
 ```

-** Ansible configuration
+## Ansible configuration

 After the installation we need to add extend the default inventory with an entry for managing _localhost_ seamlessly.
 To do that just run: